-Regions, sectors, and asset classes can all perform and correlate differently from one another in changing markets conditions.
-A well-balanced multi-asset portfolio can navigate through market cycles and effectively grasp valuable investment opportunities.
+Regions, sectors, and asset classes can all perform and correlate differently from one another under different markets conditions.
+A well-balanced multi-asset portfolio can help you navigate through market cycles and effectively grasp valuable investment opportunities.

 Current market dislocations are creating an attractive environment for strategic and tactical allocations that aim to maximise income and growth opportunities.
-Strategic asset allocation forms a solid foundation, as it focuses on the expected long-term returns of a broad range of asset classes.
-Meanwhile, tactical asset allocation seeks to capitalise on short-term market dynamics.
+Strategic asset allocation serves as a solid foundation, focusing on the expected long-term returns across a broad range of asset classes.
+Tactical asset allocation, on the other hand, seeks to capitalise on short-term market dynamics.

 Our proprietary strategic, tactical, asset allocation and rebalancing strategy aims to provide income and the potential for capital appreciation by tapping into a broad opportunity set of asset classes.
 In addition, it offers a one-stop-shop solution that combines Manulife’s asset-allocation expertise with a selection of high-quality managers.

-Global central banks have cut interest rates and provided significant amounts of stimulus to economies and liquidity to capital markets this year to cope with the economic challenges of COVID-19.
-Negative yielding debt has become prevalent amidst the lower-for-longer interest rate environment and income-oriented asset classes, such as higher-yielding and income-generating securities, we believe it should remain an attractive asset class to investors and therefore remain well bid.
+To cope with the economic challenges of COVID-19 pandemic, global central banks have provided significant amounts of stimulus to economies and liquidity to capital markets.
+Negative-yielding debt has become prevalent amidst the lower-for-longer interest rate environment.
+We believe income-oriented asset classes, such as higher-yielding and income-generating securities, should remain attractive to investors and therefore remain well bid.

 A growing portion of the global fixed-income market is negative-yielding (trillion US dollar)2

-The strategy aims to adopt a differentiated approach of achieving yield, minimising reliance on equity appreciation – primarily seeking yield through fixed income and an option writing strategy.
+The strategy aims to adopt a differentiated approach of achieving yield, minimising reliance on equity appreciation – primarily seeking yield from fixed income and an option writing strategy.

 The option writing strategy generates premiums and aids drawdown management for a better downside-capture profile.

-Despite high correlations directionally with markets, the complementing call and put writing strategies, between themselves, offer uncorrelated income sources4.
+Despite their high directional correlations with markets, complementing call and put writing strategies, between themselves, offer uncorrelated income sources4.

 1. Remark: For illustrative purposes only and subject to change.